3rdvision/cogsi-18-19/1180109-daniel-azevedo/p1.1/README.md

 ---
 # Solution design

+## Overview of the design

+The solution was implemented and tested in a virtual environment of two remotelly connected machines using VirtualBox software.

+The machines in this virtual environment were configured with 2.5GB of RAM 10 GB of HDD and set to run Ubuntu 18.04 LTS.

+A virtualbox host-only ethernet adapter was set 192.168.99.1/8 and both machines had a NAT adapter and a host-only adapter attached to this virtual network.

+* Machine1 (nagios) - Monitoring machine running nagios
+* Machine2 (vclone1) - To be monitored with nagios agent (NRPE)

+In Machine1, nagios core was installed with pluggins along with all it's dependencies.

+Other scripts and nagios pluggins were also added in order to satisfy the requirements as detailed in the section "Steps to reproduce".

+In Machine2, a Tomcat 9 service was installed to run on port 8080.

+Machine1 nagios was configured to monitor the following Machine2's services:

+* Check Swap Guest
+* Current Load Guest
+* Current Users Guest
+* HTTP-80
+* HTTP-Tomcat-8080
+* PING
+* Root Partition Guest
+* SSH

+Notification was set for all of the previous services and an e-mail was sent to the defined contacts 24hx7.

+Auto recovery for the HTTP-8080-Tomcat service was implemented in a way that every time the service changed state to CRITICAL and it would be the 2nd time, an intent to restart the tomcat server was sent through NRPE tunnel.
+Machine2 in receiving that intent, would run "sudo service  tomcat restart".

+## Technical nagios deign aspects

+### Monitoring remote server properties through NRPE

 Monitoring of remote properties such as disk free space, cpu load, etc. will be done using NPRE.